pprofili-contrast/WebGoat.NET/README.md

 ## Azure App Service

 - Deploy to Azure App Service from Visual Studio
-- When deployed, navigate to your App Service in and enable MySQL In App for this App Service
+- When deployed, navigate to your App Service in and enable 'MySQL In App' for this App Service
 - Restart your App Service and use Kudu to find D:\Home\datmysql\MYSQLCONNSTR_localdb.txt - the file will contain the port,database name and user credentials for the database
 - Navigate to the WebGoat.NET application and initialize the database by setting:
     - Data File Path: D:\home\site\wwwroot\DB_Scripts